 - Fern ecology

 La Selva Biological Station.
 50 m elevation.
-Situated in wet lowland rainforest on the Atlantic slope, La Selva is not only OTS’ largest and longest-running station, but also one of the world’s premiere centers of tropical forest research.
+Situated in wet lowland rainforest on the Atlantic slope, La Selva is not only OTS’s largest and longest-running station, but also one of the world’s premiere centers of tropical forest research.
 Over 1500 hectares of old- and second-growth rainforest is readily accessible via an extensive trail system.
 Besides its impressive forest and excellent laboratory and classroom facilities, one of La Selva’s great assets is the opportunity to interact with researchers from around the world.
 In addition to this, the station connects to Braulio Carrillo National Park via a forested altitudinal transect ranging from 30 m to 2500 m above sea level.
+La Selva harbors 13 species of lycophytes and 178 species of ferns.

 Cost includes: all lodging and meals, transportation during the course, and all course materials.
 Personal expenses such as laundry, mail, entertainment, international travel, insurance, medical expenses, etc. are not covered.
 Also, students planning additional time in Costa Rica before or after the course should allow $50-60 per day.

-Tropical Ferns and Lycophytes is characterized by having two full-time coordinators and a teaching assistant from renowned universities worldwide.
-This edition of the course will be led by Dr. Robbin Moran and Dr. Eddie Watkins.
+Tropical Ferns and Lycophytes is characterized by having three full-time coordinators and a teaching assistant from renowned universities worldwide.
+This edition of the course will be led by Drs.
+Robbin Moran, Eddie Watkins, and Alejandra Vasco.

-Robbin Moran is coordinator and will be with the course for its duration.
-He is the Nathaniel Lord Britton Curator of Botany at the New York Botanical Garden, and his main interests are the evolution, geography, and ecology of ferns and lycophytes.
-He has published four books and over 120 papers on ferns.
+Robbin Moran is the Nathaniel Lord Britton Curator of Botany at the New York Botanical Garden, and his main interests are the evolution, geography, and ecology of ferns and lycophytes.
+He has published four books and over 160 papers on ferns.
 Robbin was the main writer, editor, and organizer for the pteridophyte volume of Flora Mesoamericana, a work that treats the ferns and lycophytes (nearly 1400 species) occurring from southern Mexico to Panama.
-He has co-organized eight OTS Tropical Plant Systematics courses and several Spanish-language versions of the course.
+He has co-organized ten OTS Tropical Plant Systematics courses and several Spanish-language versions of the course.
 You can view Robbin’s web site at https://www.nybg.org/person/robbin-moran/.

-Students will have the opportunity to interact, be taught by, and participate in group field projects with additional faculty from other universities and research interests.
+Students will have the opportunity to interact, be taught by, and participate in group field projects with faculty from many different universities and research interests.
+The invited faculty are.

 Housing & Meals